quintenroets/music/README.md

 * Downloading the songs of your favorite artists
     * All songs if the artist is marked as favorite
     * Top 10 songs otherwise
+* Letting you select your favorite songs to download in a web interface
 * Postprocessing the downloaded songs:
     * Adding lyrics, title, ..
     * Settings the modified time to the release date of the song